momentohq/momento-bulk-writer/README.md

 to get a random sample of size N, then use this file as input to the verify subcommand.

-To examine the output, items that match are logged with a line ending in "- OK".
-Hence to find all problematic items, run `grep -v "- OK"` on the log.
+Problematic lines are logged with error level logging.

 # How to Run (easier - using scripts)